Our Curriculum

 Our Personal Development curriculum includes social, moral, spiritual and cultural education primarily through our Relationships, Sex and Health Education Programme and Religious Education.
 Further details on this aspect of the curriculum can be found in the Personal Development section of our website.

 We also have a comprehensive Religious Education Curriculum that teaches children a range of faiths through the lenses of theology, philosophy and human social sciences .
-At least half of the RE curriculum id devoted to Christianity.
+At least half of the RE curriculum is devoted to Christianity.

 Our Curricular Plans